DIDSR/VICTRE/README.md

 The VICTRE pipeline
 -------------------

 VICTRE replicates various steps in silico of the comparative clinical trial.
-The pipeline consists of 7 main parts:
+The pipeline consists of 9 components:

-* **Phantom generation - COMING SOON** \
+* **breastPhantom - COMING SOON** \
 Breast models (in silico subjects) are generated using a procedural analytic model.
 The model allows for varying patient characteristics including breast shape, glandularity and density, and size.
 Details on downloading and running this module can be found at [phantom generation code](https://github.com/DIDSR).
 This code is written in C++.

 * **Phantom compression - COMING SOON** \